 Did COVID affect the shooting at all?

-In one scene, yes, that we had to go back and shoot.
+In one scene, yes, we had to go back and shoot.
 Most of the film was shot in 2019, and that scene later.

 Concerning the script, you said it’s very personal for you, so how do you strike a balance, so it doesn’t become over-emotional?
 I don’t think it does.
 I think it’s very precise and well made.
 So how did you think about that?

 First, I had the draft, and then I could make changes in the script whenever I needed to since I’m also the producer of the film.
 That also affords me to give the actors freedom to act and react and sometimes improvise and tweak their lines subtly.
-I also took advice from a good friend who is a very good writer and came with some suggestions.
+I also took advice from a good friend who is a very good writer and came up with some suggestions.